-- You will be able to implement your own personal ideas and methods to educate children, and have complete control over your programming.
+- You will be able to implement your own personal ideas and methods to educate children and have complete control over your programming.
 As the owner, you can choose the best staff, technologies, equipment, etc.

-- As an early childhood educator and preschool owner, you’ll bring value to the world through working with children, providing jobs for your community and being a customer of preschool suppliers.
+- As an early childhood educator and preschool owner, you’ll bring value to the world through working with children, providing jobs for your community, and being a customer of preschool suppliers.

 - Running a successful preschool can be tough from a financial perspective as a result of the high costs associated with licensing and proper staffing.

-- You must be willing to take on a serious responsibility when it comes to the health and safety of staff and students, so financial and emotional risk is high.
+- You must be willing to take on a serious responsibility when it comes to the health and safety of staff and students, so the financial and emotional risk is high.

 - Building a child care facility and program from the ground up will take a lot of hard work, and both financial and time investments on your part.

 - You may find operating a child care facility to be a thankless job.
 Your preschoolers are unlikely to be thanking you for your efforts, so you’ll have to be motivated by your own passion and interests